 - “Renewal Term” means the Service Term for any renewal of the Service as described in an Order Form.

-- “Sensitive Data” means (a) social security number, passport number, driver’s license number, birthdate, or similar identifier (or any portion thereof), (b) information regarding a person’s race, religious or political affiliation, trade union membership, or sexual life or sexual orientation; (c) genetic, biometric, health, or any Protected Health Information of any person as defined under Health Insurance Portability and Accountability Act, as amended, (d) credit or debit card number, credit information, financial account or other financial information of a person; personally identifiable or confidential information of Customer’s customers (including any financial, credit card, or account information), including any “nonpublic personal information” as defined under the Gramm-Leach-Bliley Act, as amended, or other information subject to any banking or financial law or regulation control; (e) personally identifiable or confidential information of Customer’s customers (including any Sensitive Data of such customers); (f) any data subject to the U.S. International Traffic in Arms Regulations (ITAR), S. Export Administration Regulations (EAR) or other export control laws or regulations; (g) any information that falls within the definition of “special categories of data” under EU Data Protection Law; and/or (h) any other information that requires safeguarding, handling or distribution controls under any applicable law or regulation.
+- “Sensitive Data” means (a) social security number, passport number, driver’s license number, birthdate, or similar identifier (or any portion thereof), (b) information regarding a person’s religious or political affiliation (c) genetic, biometric, health, or any Protected Health Information of any person as defined under Health Insurance Portability and Accountability Act, as amended, (d) credit or debit card number, credit information, financial account or other financial information of a person; personally identifiable or confidential information of Customer’s customers (including any financial, credit card, or account information), including any “nonpublic personal information” as defined under the Gramm-Leach-Bliley Act, as amended, or other information subject to any banking or financial law or regulation control; (e) personally identifiable or confidential information of Customer’s customers (including any Sensitive Data of such customers); (f) any data subject to the U.S. International Traffic in Arms Regulations (ITAR), S. Export Administration Regulations (EAR) or other export control laws or regulations; (g) any information that falls within the definition of “special categories of data” under EU Data Protection Law; and/or (h) any other information that requires safeguarding, handling or distribution controls under any applicable law or regulation.

 - “Service” means the cloud-based service(s) offered by Company that are specifically ordered by and paid for by Customer.
 A service must be specifically ordered by Customer under an Order Form to be considered a “Service” covered under this Agreement.